keeganthomp/breeze-apy/README.md

 # Breeze APY Dashboard

-A Next.js dashboard that allows anyone to connect with a Solana wallet, pull yield metrics through the Breeze SDK, and surfaces portfolio actions like deposits and withdrawals in a simple UI.
+A Next.js yield dashboard that allows anyone to connect their Solana wallet, deposit and withdrawal USDC to earn yield, and view their yield metrics.

 ## Prerequisites
 - Node.js 18.17+ (shipped npm is fine)